homemadearcade/zero/todo/2_FORLAUNCH_CHORES.md

 BETTER REDIRECT ( cuz its broken sometimes )
   So for the redirect its possible we can just pass it as a prop to the 'login' component and the 'register' component.
 As well as have the 'onREgisterClick' button be a prop

+REMOVE ENTITY INSTANCE RELATIONS
+  Dont redo ALL relations when this happens, just relevant ones.
+Same with player, etc

+in preloader
+  only load spritesheets that are added for 'play game' mode

+Step titles are currently undefined without the game model